haberdashPI/vscode-master-key/notes.md

        (if there are easy things to do here we can do them, but no UX work, etc...)
 4. Review documentation
 5. Release version 0.4
-6. Migration selection utilities to the same build setup
+6. Migration of selection utilities to the same build and test setup
 7. Generate detailed error reports for keybinding files and get them to show up in VSCode's problem window / linting underlines
 8. Translate selection utility tests to new build setup